Anglophone Cultural Studies I

 Assessment methods and Criteria

 Unit 1 will be assessed through a computer-based exam, which is optional and mainly aimed at attending students; it will last 90 minutes.
 Those who wish to do so may take the traditional oral exam and be tested on the entire programme.
 The exam will be held in English.
-The assessment will also take into account active participation in lessons and active involvement in the proposed activities.
+The assessment will also include the participation to two extra-moenia lessons at Casa di Cultura (Milano), planned for March 11 & 13, and in alla respects part of the course.
+They are not mandatory though strongly suggested

 L-LIN/10 - ENGLISH LITERATURE - University credits: 9